Watson-Personal-Assistant/developer/_content/reference/JSON_formats.md

 ### Scenario
 John has registered members of his family to use an assistant named Watson.
 John is currently at his home in London and is planning to travel to the city center if the temperature does not get too hot.
 He says "hello Watson" to wake up his device in the kitchen, and asks "What are the temperatures like today in London city center".

 Internally, some context information is set as the request flows through Watson Assistant Solutions to a weather skill.
 John's user ID is sent in the request to the assistant.
-In the utterance context, `$location` is set to `at-home`.
+In the utterance context, `$locationName` is set to `at-home`.

 The weather skill determines from the utterance that John is interested in temperatures specifically and takes note of this interest for future conversation turns with the weather skill.
 His interest in the city center might be of value to other skills.
 In an evaluation response, the weather skill adds `$weather_interest` to the skill context and sets it to `temperature`.
 In the session context, the skill sets `$zone`  to city-center.